 Wrapping Up

 While you can use Dove soap on your eyelash extensions to clean them occasionally, you should not employ it too often.
-The soap has a gentle formula, but it contains sodium palmitate, basically palm oil, which can weaken lash glue over time.
+The soap has a gentle formula but contains sodium palmitate, basically palm oil, which can weaken lash glue over time.
 Instead, clean your volume lashes using Cetaphil gentle cleanser.
 Or, the safest option will be to buy a lash shampoo specifically formulated for eyelash extensions.